About Penang

 #

-- Early Mornings: To experience popular attractions like Kek Lok Si Temple or Penang Hill without the crowds, visit early in the morning.
+- Early Mornings: Visit popular attractions like Kek Lok Si Temple or Penang Hill early in the morning to avoid the crowds and experience a peaceful atmosphere.

 #

-- Thaipusam: Witness the vibrant Thaipusam festival in January/February, where devotees fulfill vows through elaborate rituals at the Waterfall Hill Temple.
+- Thaipusam: Witness the vibrant Thaipusam festival at the Waterfall Temple where devotees fulfill vows through acts of devotion and piercing rituals.